kadena-community/kadena.js/packages/apps/docs/src/docs/reference/reference.md

 - [Kadena client](/reference/kadena-client) is the primary TypeScript library that provides a frontend application programming interface (API) for performing common tasks such as calling functions in Pact smart contracts and submitting transactions to the Kadena network.

 - [Client utilities](reference/kadena-client/client-utils) is a TypeScript library with a simplified application programming interface (API) for helper utilities.

-- [Command-line interface](/reference/kadena-client/kadena-cli) provides a complete set of commands and command-line options for setting up and managing a local development environment using a command-line workflow.

 - [Cryptographic utilities](/reference/kadena-client/cryptographic-utils) provides a collection of utility functions to perform common cryptographic operations.